Navigating SIM swap attacks: Prevention and response

 September 09, 2022

-Here’s everything you should know about SIM swapping fraud and how to prevent it from happening to you:
+Keeping yourself safe online is all about educating yourself and protecting your data proactively.
+Here’s everything you should know about SIM swapping fraud and how to prevent it from happening to you.

 How common is SIM swapping?